joergjaeckel/sprudel/README.md

 ## Examples

-Go to `/examples` install the packages and run `npm run dev` to show them in your browser.
+Build the package `npm run build`.
+Go to `/examples`, install the packages and run `npm run dev` to show them in your browser.

 ## Changelog